 Personally, psyching myself up for cardio with interesting podcasts has become my new favorite way to lure myself onto the elliptical, or pump myself up enough to throw on my sneakers and jog around my neighborhood.

-Podcasts like Serial or Invisibilia will keep those wheels turning in your brain, so you won't even be thinking about all the work your legs are doing to help you reach your fitness goals.
+or Serial will keep those wheels turning in your brain, so you won't even be thinking about all the work your legs are doing to help you reach your fitness goals.
 Before you know it, you'll have completed your cardio workout for the day, sans dread or boredom.
+Invisibilia

 On the treadmill, you can try cranking up the speed on your dashboard, and if you're running outside, you can experiment with sprinting until you reach a stop sign, or even the end of the sidewalk.
 Either way, I think you're going to be shocked by just how much you'll fall in love with cardio now.

 Be the first to know what's trending, straight from Elite Daily